jcervas/PA_LWV/README.md

 overwhelmingly in the same direction vis-à-vis the 2011 Enacted plan -- namely that it is a blatant pro-Republican partisan gerrymander.

-Evaluation of the 2011 enacted map {#evaluation-of-the-2011-enacted-map .unnumbered .unnumbered}
+Evaluation of the 2011 enacted map {#evaluation-of-the-2011-enacted-map}
 ----------------------------------

-### Partisan results in actual congressional elections held under the 2011 map {#partisan-results-in-actual-congressional-elections-held-under-the-2011-map .unnumbered .unnumbered}
+### Partisan results in actual congressional elections held under the 2011 map {#partisan-results-in-actual-congressional-elections-held-under-the-2011-map}

 The best evidence about a plan's partisan consequences is, of course, evidence derived from actual elections under the plan -- if there are